sambhav228/Stulysis/Readme.md

 ## ⭐ How to get started?

+Go checkout [CONTRIBUTING.md](https://github.com/sambhav228/Stulysis/blob/master/CONTRIBUTING.md) for the same.
+It containes all the steps for you to follow and get started.

 You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck:

 - [Forking a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)